15 Aug 2022

 Instead, it is critical that evidence is amassed to support the acceptable reasons for sacking an employee.
 This should be documented and sequenced.
-And there should also be evidence that management took steps, prior to the termination, to forewarn the employee that such would happen (if the termination was for, say cause; if it is economic, then that should be cataloged in a general way as it has nothing to do with behavior).
+And there should also be evidence that management took steps, prior to the termination, to forewarn the employee that such would happen (if the termination was for, say, cause; if it is economical, then that should be catalogued in a general way as it has nothing to do with behaviour).

 Terminating an employee is an emotional moment.
 Even though, in the grander scheme of things, people are likely to bounce back.
 The fact is, the shock alone can lead to people acting out of character.
 After all, it is rejection.
 And whether it is from a friend, love interest, or company, humans do not take such well.
 They can even be motivated to avenge what feels like an attack.